 Clothes to Pack

 This will depend on the month you are planning to visit.
-For a winter trip, you will have to pack all heavy woolens, a windproof jacket, gloves, caps, thermals, and woolen socks.
+For a winter trip, you will have to pack all heavy woolen clothes, a windproof jacket, gloves, caps, thermals, and woolen socks.

 If you were visiting in April, May, June, or September, your regular cotton clothes will do just fine.
-You will however have to still carry a light jacket because the weather will get cold in the evening and night.
+You will however have to still carry a light jacket because the weather will get cold in the evening and at night.
 Early Mornings will also be pretty cold.

 For a trip in July and August, try and pack clothes that are easier to dry, like polyester.
 An umbrella or a waterproof rain jacket will also be very helpful if you were traveling in your self-owned car.

 Mobile Network & Data Connectivity

 All cellular companies have good coverage in Pahalgam and you will get 4G data as well.
 No matter which network you were on, your phone will work fine in Pahalgam.